Fish for finance: Tariffs and customs inspections

 Smoked salmon, raised on Scottish fish farms and very popular in the EU, which annually consumes £250 million (half the total exported) of the UK's biggest food export, faces an EU MFN tariff of 13 per cent.
 Shellfishermen, whose catch has never been subject to CFP restrictions and is heavily exported to the EU, have estimated a £41 million cost to their sector.
 The Falkland Islands, 8000 mi from the British Isles, have come to prosper from exports of squid to Spain, which takes 82 per cent of its annual catch for calamari, and would be adversely affected by higher tariffs.

 After the EU–UK Trade and Cooperation Agreement was adopted in January 2021, and with the travel and business restrictions in response to the new Covid variant which was spreading fast in the UK from mid-December, Scottish inshore fishermen saw some of these fears become reality.
 Exporting fish to France became a 25-step process, and shipments lost value either partially or completely, putting some companies in danger of bankruptcy due to delays when paperwork didn't completely agree, a situation SSA head Jimmy Buchan called "red tape gone crazy".
 By the middle of January the Scottish government estimated that the new controls had cost the fishing industry £7 billion.
 The UK government said many of the problems were caused by Covid cross-border travel restrictions and that there was no longer a market for fish in France due to the closure of fish restaurants as a result of Covid measures being taken there.
-In March the Office of National Statistics reported that British seafood and shellfish exports to the EU had dropped 83 per cent during January, the most of any foodstuffs category.
+In March the Office for National Statistics reported that British seafood and shellfish exports to the EU had dropped 83 per cent during January, the most of any foodstuffs category.

-In response to a request for a debate on the effects of Brexit on Scottish fishing from Scottish National Party Commons leader Tommy Sheppard, Jacob Rees-Mogg, Leader of the House, defended the government.
+In response to a request for a debate on the effects of Brexit on Scottish fishing from Scottish National Party Commons Scottish Spokesperson Tommy Sheppard, Jacob Rees-Mogg, Leader of the House, defended the government.
 "The key thing is we've got our fish back", he said.
 "They're now British fish and they're better and happier fish for it."